danielbrainich/clause-2/README.md

 ## Support

-For support, please open an issue in the GitHub issue tracker for Capitol View.
+For support, please open an issue in the GitHub issue tracker for Article One.

 ## License